 If you have a lot of plants to treat, get one of our DUSTIN MIZERS.
 This device will allow you to cover vast areas quickly.
 With the optional deflector connected – which you can see on the Dustin Mizer page – you can direct the dust right to the bottom side of plant foliage which is most important.

-If you have Japanese Beetles in your garden and would like to spray something organic, consider using INSECTICIDAL SOAP.
-It’s gentle enough to use daily and it won’t damage the plant or the harvest.
-Soap will work pretty well on Japanese Beetles but it’s not the strongest organic choice.
-The latest organic product we have MULTI PURPOSE INSECT KILLER seems to work the best on this hard shelled insect.
-Both of these products are certified by NOP and approved for use for organic gardening so you can use them with confidence.
+A stronger organic option we like is MULTI PURPOSE INSECT KILLER.
+It seems to work the best on hard shelled insects like Japanese Beetles.
+Both Soap and Multipurpose Insect Killer are certified by NOP and approved for use for organic gardening so you can use them with confidence.
 Most importantly, they really do work well.
 The only drawback with the organic products is that they won’t provide a long term residual so expect to use the Soap several times as week in extreme cases; the Multi Purpose spray less often since it seems to last longer.

 The second priority is to lure away as many of the beetles as you can.
 This is done with BEETLE TRAPS.
 Don’t use them close to plants which the beetles are attracted to.
 Place traps as far away from your plant life as you can.
 In fact, if a neighbor wants to use traps, try to locate your traps as close to theirs as you can.
 The big problem with traps is they lure many beetles to your property which may have never come there in the first place.
 Japanese beetles are not the best flyers and tests show they will actually miss a trap by several yards about half the time they are following the scent from the trap.
 If your trap is placed away from plants you want to protect, the beetles that miss the trap will probably go to some wild plant or a neighbors yard and miss yours all together.
 If your trap is close to beneficial plants you want to protect, the beetles are likely to miss the trap and find their way to what you are trying to protect!
 The author has observed several homeowners who were so proud of all the beetles they had collected in their traps yet were amazed that so many were still on their roses!
 Don’t let this happen to you.
 Use traps to lure beetles away from plants; place them at your properties edge or in a wooded lot by wild food.